How much does it cost to explore Slovenia?

 What is the currency of Slovenia?

 After joining the European Union in 2004, Slovenia adopted the Euro (EUR) in 2007.
-Prior to that, from 8 October 1991 when the country became an independent state until 2007, Slovenia used the Slovenian Tolar.
+Before that, from 8 October 1991, when the country became an independent state, until 2007, Slovenia used the Slovenian Tolar.

 Travel Cost Assumptions